-Since we live in an computer-driven world, it should come as no surprise that your ability to repay your mortgage loan comes down to just one number.
+Since we live in an computer-driven society, it should come as no surprise that your ability to repay your mortgage loan boils down to a single number.

-All three major credit reporting agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
-The original FICO model was developed by Fair Isaac and Company.
+Each of the three credit agencies has its own formula for building your credit score.
+The original FICO score was developed by Fair Isaac and Company.

-- Your Credit Card Balances - How many credit card accounts do you hold, and how much do you owe on them?
+- Your Credit Card Balances - How many accounts do you have, and how much do you owe?

 - Inquiries on Your Credit - How many times have you had your credit checked for a loan?